|Price||YTD||1 Year||3 Year||5 Year|

 At month end, the LP was invested in 68% public listed names, 29% privates and 3% cash.

 Lyle Stein – Portfolio Manager

-The High Income Fund declined 0.5% in December, and since inception in mid-2008, has generated an annualized return of 6.7% (after-fees), well in excess of the S&P/TSX return of 5.7%, and with significantly more stability.
+The High Income Fund declined 0.4% in February, and since inception in mid-2008, has generated an annualized return of 5.9% (after-fees), well in excess of the S&P/TSX return of 4.4%, with significantly more stability than stocks in general.
 Despite the current low-yield environment, we continue to target an annual total return of 6%-7% for the Fund.
 Over 90% of the Fund’s income comes from dividends, which offer significant tax advantages compared to interest income.

-At month-end the holdings of the fund can be broken down as follows: Cash 18%, Debt 7%, Prefs 32%, and Equities 43%.
-At month-end the yield on the Fund was 4.2%.
-While low by historical standards, we anticipate a yield pick-up in 2018 as 1-cash is deployed and 2-Versabank (paltry yield) is replaced by a better income generator.
+At month-end the holdings of the fund can be broken down as follows: Cash 10%, Debt 7%, Prefs 28%, and Equities 55%.
+At month-end the yield on the Fund was 5.1%.
+As we noted last month, our goal was to get the current income yield into the 5-6% range, and we closed the month at the bottom of the range.